Skip to main content

 • some

-Higher-order function that calls fn on each element of the list.
+Higher-order function that calls fn on consecutive elements of the list of lists.

 • sort